vvarik/pmb-rif/README.md

 antibiotics.
 Rifampin and polymyxin B combination stood out as a promising approach against scpectrum of clinical isolates.

+This repository contains all the data and code to reproduce the analysis.
+For details and full captions of figures, consult the publication.

 # Combinations

 We studied the potential of the rifampicin-polymyxin B combination